 ANTH4710 – Internship

 The master's programme in Social Anthropology offers an opportunity for students who want to broaden their portfolio to acquire practical work experience in relevant institutions.
 We encourage you to look for work at an institution that will also be relevant for your work on the master's thesis.
-Please note that the institution cannot be a research institution.

 The work may involve, for example: